 Here are some resources for you to use in your own tabletop roleplaying games.
-The Dungeons & Dragons resources have been designed by me.
+Many of the Dungeons & Dragons resources below are my own designs.
 The player safety tools were made by other people, but I list them here as a useful collection for whoever needs them.

 Dungeons & Dragons Resources

 While there are many other roleplaying games, Dungeons & Dragons is the one everyone knows – and so the one I most often get asked to teach.
 The following resources are intended to help new players.
-There was a revised version of the current edition released in 2024; I’ve noted where they might be important.
+A revised version of the current edition was released in 2024-2025; I’ve added some compatibility notes below.

 • Character Picker – designed to help new D&D players make the big decisions for their first character.
 It doesn’t assume any prior knowledge, or get into rules stuff; instead it gives some pointers on basic character choices, and some general character creation advice.
-Based on the 2014 edition of the Player’s Handbook, so some of the options available differ from those in the 2024 edition of the same book, but it should still be useful.
+This is based on the 2014 edition of the Player’s Handbook, so some of the options differ from the 2024 edition, but it should still be useful.
 Made using Twine.

 • DM tips – some tips for first-time Dungeon Masters, also applicable to most other roleplaying games.
 Includes general advice, plus tips for using and interpreting dice rolls, running combat, and resolving problems with your players.
 Compatible with the 2024 rules.
 (PDF, 2 A4 pages, 90 Kb; version 1.0, added April 2023)